-If you’re a first-timer, I always recommend starting with a hyaluronic acid (HA) fillers.
+If you’re a first-timer, I always recommend starting with hyaluronic acid (HA) fillers.
 These produce great results that can last between six months and a year.
-The great thing about HA fillers is that the results can be easily tweaked, they can be easily dissolved with an injection if you don?t like the way you look, and the filler will eventually reabsorb over time.
-If you like the results, you can use longer acting filler at your next treatment.
+The great thing about HA fillers is that the results can be easily tweaked, they can be easily dissolved with an injection if you don’t like the way you look, and the filler will eventually reabsorb over time.
+If you like the results, you can use longer-acting filler at your next treatment.

-The first HA fillers on the marketand most widely used are Juvederm, Restylane, and Perlane.
-Over the last few years there have been several new or relatively new fillers introduced that are great for addressing specific problem areas.
-Voluma XC, brand new to the market, is an HA filler thicker than the first generation of HA fillers, that is great for adding volume to the cheeks.
-It lasts longer than other HA fillers ? approximately 2 years.
+The first HA fillers on the market and most widely used are Juvederm, Restylane, and Perlane.
+Over the last few years, there have been several new or relatively new fillers introduced that are great for addressing specific problem areas.
+Voluma XC, brand new to the market, is an HA filler thicker than the first generation of HA fillers, which is great for adding volume to the cheeks.
+It lasts longer than other HA fillers, approximately 2 years.
 And Belotero, another HA filler that is thinner than the first generation HA fillers, and is great for fine lines around the mouth.
 Belotero does not last as long as the traditional HA fillers.

 Next are the more permanent non-HA fillers like Radiesse and Sculptra.
 Radiesse contains a different type of tissue substance that is not dissolvable.
-It does break down, usually over 6 ?
-12 months, but unlike HA fillers that can be dissolved quickly if you don?t like the results, you have to wait for the breakdown to occur.
-Sculptra, a collagen stimulating filler which acts as a scaffold for your own tissue to grow into as it breaks down.
+It does break down, usually over 6 to 12 months, but unlike HA fillers that can be dissolved quickly if you don’t like the results, you have to wait for the breakdown to occur.
+Sculptra, a collagen-stimulating filler that acts as a scaffold for your own tissue to grow into as it breaks down.
 In Europe, there are many more fillers available which are starting to make their way to our market.

 When fillers are done right, your results should look natural and you will seem visibly younger, without looking over-inflated.
 The key is finding an experienced injector that you like and stay with them.
 Over time, they will know the best filler(s) to use in different areas to give you a great result.